scalazone/monix/topics/monix-task-foundations/basictransformations.md

 ### Referential Transparency

-Now that we know `flatMap`, it's the right moment to mention [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency).
+Now that we know `flatMap`, this is the right moment to mention [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency).
-The property says that an expression can be replaced with its corresponding value without changing the program's behavior.
+This property says that an expression can be replaced with its corresponding value without changing the program's behavior.
-When people talk about *purely functional programming*, the pure part means referentially transparent.
+When people talk about *pure functional programming*, the "pure" part refers to referential transparency.

-Adding Integers is referentially transparent:
+Adding integers is a referentially transparent operation:

 ```scala
 val constInt = 5